 1893-CC Proof Morgan Silver Dollar Value

-Carson City struck 12 specially prepared pieces to commemorate the mint’s closure on June 1, 1893.
-These presentation coins were distributed during a small striking ceremony marking the end of operations.
-Officials created these souvenirs to memorialize 23 years of Western coinage history.
+Carson City struck exactly 12 specially prepared presentation pieces to commemorate the mint’s closure on June 1, 1893.
+The coins were distributed during a small ceremony marking the end of 23 years of Carson City coinage — one of the most storied chapters in American numismatic history.
+Officials at the mint carefully oversaw each striking.

 1893-CC Proof Morgan Silver Dollar Price/Grade Chart